aqlaboratory/openfold/README.md

 generation (the script estimates how the precomputed database index used by MMseqs2 should be split according to the memory available on the system).

+If you're using your own precomputed MSAs or MSAs from the RODA repository, there's no need to download these alignment databases.
+Simply make sure that the `alignment_dir` contains one directory per chain and that each of these contains alignments (.sto, .a3m, and .hhr) corresponding to that chain.
+You can use `scripts/flatten_roda.sh` to reformat RODA downloads in this way.
+Note that the RODA alignments are NOT compatible with the recent .cif ground truth files downloaded by `scripts/download_alphafold_dbs.sh`.
+To fetch .cif files that match the RODA MSAs, once the alignments are flattened, use `scripts/download_roda_pdbs.sh`.
+That script outputs a list of alignment dirs for which matching .cif files could not be found.
+These should be removed from the alignment directory.

-Alternatively, you can use raw MSAs from our aforementioned MSA database or [ProteinNet](https://github.com/aqlaboratory/proteinnet).
-After downloading the latter database, use `scripts/prep_proteinnet_msas.py` to convert the data into a format recognized by the OpenFold parser.
+Alternatively, you can use raw MSAs from [ProteinNet](https://github.com/aqlaboratory/proteinnet).
+After downloading that database, use `scripts/prep_proteinnet_msas.py` to convert the data into a format recognized by the OpenFold parser.
 The resulting directory becomes the `alignment_dir` used in subsequent steps.
 Use `scripts/unpack_proteinnet.py` to extract `.core` files from ProteinNet text